-For example, when a substance biodegrades into carbon dioxide, water, and other naturally occurring minerals, the substance seamlessly mixes back into the earth, leaving no toxins behind.
-Unfortunately, many materials—even ones with a biodegradable label—do break down in a more harmful manner, leaving chemicals or other harmful substances in the soil.
+For example, when a plant-based product might break down into carbon dioxide, water, and other naturally occurring minerals, the substance seamlessly mixes back into the earth, leaving no toxins behind.
+Unfortunately, many materials—even ones with a biodegradable label—do break down in a more harmful manner, leaving chemicals or other damaging substances in the soil.

-In terms of environmental benefits, a biodegradable material will break down quickly rather than taking years.
+In terms of environmental benefits, the best biodegradable material will break down quickly rather than taking years.
 It leaves nothing harmful behind and saves landfill space.
 Unfortunately, not everything that's advertised as "biodegradable" meets these criteria.
 If you're going to run a green business, you should know how to make sure the materials you use are safely and efficiently biodegradable, as well as accurately labeled.

-Some items are obviously biodegradable — examples include food scraps and wood that hasn't been treated with chemicals to resist bugs and rot.
-Other items also may biodegrade relatively easily, such as paper.
+Some items are obviously biodegradable.
+Examples include food scraps and wood that hasn't been treated with chemicals to resist bugs and rot.
+Many other items, such as paper, also biodegrade relatively easily.
 Some products will biodegrade eventually, but it may take years.
 This includes steel products, which eventually will rust through and disintegrate, and some plastics.

 However, conditions are important to encourage biodegradability.
 Products that will biodegrade in nature or in home compost heaps may not biodegrade in landfills, where there's not enough bacteria, light, and water to move the process along.

 Many organic companies use biodegradable packaging for products or produce organic biodegradable products, but the items may not be as biodegradable as customers think.
-Major misconceptions surround the differences between compostable and biodegradable packaging and products.
+To make matters more confusing, many items are labeled as "compostable."

 Whether an item is compostable or simply biodegradable, it needs to be placed in an environment that facilitates its breakdown.
 Compostable products require composting environments.
 But, even some biodegradable items need to be degraded in a controlled composting environment or facility—and very few of these facilities exist in the United States.
-A controlled facility simply means a large facility where materials reach 140 degrees F for 10 consecutive days.
+These large facilities are designed to keep materials at 140 degrees Fahrenheit for 10 consecutive days.

-According to standards developed by the Biodegradable Products Institute, PLA, a popular biodegradable material for green companies, will only decompose into carbon dioxide and water in a “controlled composting environment,” not in a backyard composting arrangement.
+For example, PLA, a popular biodegradable material for green companies, will only decompose into carbon dioxide and water in a controlled composting environment, not in a backyard composting arrangement, according to standards developed by the Biodegradable Products Institute.